gruppe-adler/grad_minui/README.md

 ## Dependencies
 None 🙌 However, [CBA_A3](https://github.com/CBATeam/CBA_A3) is recommended for a lot of easy customization through settings and keybinds.

+## ACE3 Compatibility
+If you're using ACE3 it is recommended to load the ACE3 compatiblity mod.
+Which can be found in the `compats` directory of the latest release or on the [Steam Workshop]().
+We also have a [list of tips](https://github.com/gruppe-adler/grad_minui/wiki/ACE3-Compatibility-Tips) for settings, keybinds etc. to ensure the ideal gameplay experience with Gruppe Adler Minimalistic UI and ACE3.

 ## License
 This project is licensed under [**GRAD APLv1.1**](https://github.com/DerZade/grad_minui/blob/master/LICENSE).